mendix/docs/content/apidocs-mxsdk/apidocs/team-server-api.md

 ---

 {{% alert type="warning" %}}
 The API description on this page refers to the new team server API implementation.
-You can access the previous team server API implementation [here](old-version/team-server-api.md).
+You can access the documentation for the previous team server API implementation [here](old-version/team-server-api.md).
 {{% /alert %}}

 ## 1 Introduction